Volpiin/Python-TwitchPlays/README.md

 - 7/12/2020
   - Created keyboard and mouse functions to make reading better and make coding easier for non-coders.
-  - Fixed Capitilizations Errors with Type command
+  - Fixed Capitilizations Errors with Type command -7/14/2020
+  - Added Twitch Controller Logo at Start of Console at Launch
 - If You Want to Demonstrate this Code in a Video Please Give Me Proper Creds :) that would be nice of you!
 - If You Appreciate This Consider Following me on Twitch: https://www.twitch.tv/henryfundenberger